Srikanth2310/email_wrapper/README.md

 Backend Implementation:
 Registration, Logging & Logout Systems --> Class based Views APIS used for sending mails --> SendGrid(default) & Amazon SES
+NOTE: Amazon SES requires the sneder mail to be verified as well.
+So please give the email where you want to check emails so that I can add it

 Areas to look for the code:
 - email_dj/urls.py